 How to Cook Simple Black Beans

-Our cooking goals were twofold: prepare dishes that 1) were in keeping with our south-of-the-border locale, and 2) wouldn’t eat up too much of our precious pool time (this was vacation, after all).
-We loaded up a goodly haul at the market –fruits, veggies, herbs, and the requisite chips and salsa– as well as a couple of pounds of dried black beans, which we tossed in as an afterthought.
+Our cooking goals were to prepare dishes that were in keeping with our south-of-the-border surroundings AND wouldn’t eat up too much precious pool time.
+We hit the supermarket and loaded up on fruits, veggies, avocados, two kinds of tortillas, eggs, cheese, the requisite chips and salsa, and a couple of pounds of dried black beans, which we tossed in as an afterthought.

-Back at the condo, we brewed up a delicious pot of basic black beans that proved to be the staple of our diet for the week.
-We found ourselves working them into our meals at all hours of the day: underneath fried eggs at breakfast, pureed with lime and chili for a chip dip, tossed cold with corn alongside salad greens, served as a side to grilled fish with the tender, home-made tortillas we bought in town.
-Who knows whether it was the sun and cerveza, but somehow nobody tired of the beans.
+Back at the condo, we brewed a delicious pot of simple black beans that was the staple of our diet for the week.
+We worked them into our meals at all hours of the day and night: underneath fried eggs at breakfast, pureed with lime and chili for a chip dip, tossed cold with corn alongside salad greens, served as a side to grilled fish with the tender, home-made tortillas we bought in town.
+Who knows whether it was the sun or the cerveza, but somehow we never tired of beans.

-A printable guide on slow cooking six different beans and legumes
+A printable guide on slow cooking six beans and legumes

 Simple Pot of Black Beans